 - Lack of Pesticide Use

 Insecticides, fungicides, herbicides, rodenticides, molluscicides, nematicides and plant growth regulators are all examples of pesticides.
-Pesticides can be a quick, economical solution for controlling pest and weeds, but they have contaminated virtually every part of our environment.
+Pesticides can be a quick, economical solution for controlling pests and weeds, but they have contaminated virtually every part of our environment.
 Pesticide residues are everywhere - the soil, air, surface, and ground water.
 Pesticides carry unwanted side effects meaning they are a high-risk contaminant to the environment and non-target organisms such as fish, birds, plants, and beneficial insects.
 These chemicals also hold risk to humans and other forms of life.
 As discussed in the paper by Aktar et el.
 (2009), there are many risks associated with pesticides.
 Pesticides contaminate our surface water by runoff from treated plants and soil.
 Heavy use of pesticides causes the populations of beneficial soil microorganisms to decline.
 It is similar to antibiotic overuse in humans.
 Plants need a variety of soil microorganisms to grow and thrive.
 Insecticides are generally the most acutely toxic class of pesticides, but herbicides can also pose risks to non-target organisms.
 The EU Food to Fork strategy has set out to reduce the use of pesticides by 50% by 2030.

 Discover more about the EU Food to Fork Strategy: https://ec.europa.eu/food/farm2fork_en